 - Vitamins: Vitamins that are powerful antioxidants are vitamins A, C, and E.

 - Minerals: Selenium, manganese, and zinc are minerals that have antioxidant properties.

-- Herbs: Milk thistle, green tea, and mushrooms are herbs with powerful antioxidant effects.
+- Herbs: Milk thistle, green tea, turmeric, and mushrooms are herbs with powerful antioxidant effects.

-- Other Supplements: Other antioxidant nutritional supplements include superoxide dismutase, glutathione, coenzyme Q-10, grape seed extract, and various antioxidant flavonoids called proanthocyanidins.
+- Other Supplements: Other antioxidant nutritional supplements include superoxide dismutase, glutathione, coenzyme Q-10, grapefruit seed extract, and various antioxidant flavonoids called proanthocyanidins.

 Do All Dogs Need Antioxidants?

 For one thing, most dogs do not eat enough vegetables and fruits to obtain sufficient amount of antioxidants from their diet.

 In addition, like people, nowadays dogs are always being exposed to environmental toxins and harmful chemicals.
-For example, gas exhaust, pesticides, cigarette smoke, and so on.
+For example, gas exhaust, pesticides, cigarette smoke… The list goes on.
 The free radicals produced by these environmental toxins can get access into our dog’s body and cause oxidation.

 In particular, older dogs or dogs with health conditions can benefit from antioxidant supplements.
 The extra antioxidants can help to eliminate the large amounts of free radicals produced as a result of excess cellular oxidation in these dogs.

 Besides supporting and enhancing the immune system, antioxidants are beneficial for numerous health issues in dogs, including:

 - Kidney disease